frangallo/zoozer-project-proposal/README.md

 ### Phase 1: User Authentication, Sale Items Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to create for sale items and offers using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]